-Before you plant your green bean seeds, properly position your trellis or teepee support.
-Whichever you choose, make sure the support structure is at least 7 feet tall and sturdy.
+Before you sow your green bean seeds, properly position your trellis or teepee support if you're growing a vining/pole type.
+Whichever support you choose, make sure the support structure is at least 7 feet tall and sturdy.
 It's also a good idea to make sure your trellis won't shade other plants in the garden.
 You'll then sow your seeds about 1 inch deep into the soil.

 In What Zone Do Green Beans Grow Best?

 Like most vegetable plants, green beans are annuals that you can grow during the summer.
-Gardeners anywhere in USDA zones 3 through 10 can successfully grow green beans.
-They're ready for harvest in about 55 to 60 days depending on the variety you plant.
+Gardeners anywhere in USDA plant hardiness zones 3 through 10 can successfully grow green beans as an annual crop.
+They're ready for harvest in about 55 to 60 days depending on the cultivar you plant.
 When fall comes, the bean plants will die, making room for next year's vegetable plantings.

 When Should You Plant Green Beans?